AndrewHazelden/NusionConverter/docs/README.md

 # Welcome to Nusion Converter

-Nusion is a Web app to convert nodes between Foundry's Nuke and Blackmagic Design's Fusion Studio compositing software.
-There is a new Fusion Studio integration plugin that adds an "Edit &gt; Paste Nusion" menu item.
+Nusion is a "Nuke to Fusion" node converter that converts nodes between Foundry's Nuke and Blackmagic Design's Fusion Studio compositing software.
+Simply copy a node from your active Nuke composite, and allow Nusion to remap the Nuke node and its attributes into the nearest equavelent node available in Resolve Studio/Fusion Studio.
+Simple and easy.

+Nusion is available as a self-hosted web app that runs directly in your webbrowser.
+The new plugin integration version of "Nusion for Fusion" can be installed in Resolve's Fusion page/Fusion Studio using the community maintained Reactor Package manager.
+The "Nusion for Fusion" plugin allows you to access a "Edit &gt; Paste Nusion" menu item.
+This will take a Foundry Nuke node from your clipboard and instantly translate it into the corresponding Fusion Studio node.
+The result is pasted directly into your Fusion flow, ready for use.

 ## Screenshots